Growing Pains or Lyme Disease?

 • Limited movement

-• Persistent pain lasting days or weeks
+• Persistent pain lasting days to weeks

 • Daytime symptoms